Bjoa

 Bjoa is the site of a large blueberry farm as well as several companies such as Tveit Maskin AS and T.Sandsgård Anlegg AS.
 The headquarters of Granberg AS is also located in Innbjoa.
 Granberg is the biggest import company in Norway for Gloves.
 Bjoa Church is also located in the village.

-Gråhorga or Gråhorjo is the tallest mountain in the area, at 740m (2,100ft) above sea level.
-Another smaller mountain is Steinslandsåta, a small hill at 249m (816ft) above sea level.
-Which was also used as a hillfort.
+Gråhorga is the tallest mountain in the area, measuring at 740 m above sea level.
+Another smaller mountain near Bjoa is Steinslandsåta, a small hill measuring 249 m above sea level.